ObliviousCompute/Oblivious_Compute/Hydra/README.md

 ## Download

-Download all three Python files into a single directory.
+Download all three Python files from src into a single directory.

-Navagate to the directory in a terminal.
+Navagate to that directory in a terminal.

 Each Hydra node runs in its **own terminal window**.